microsoft/GLUECoS/README.md

 Below are instructions for obtaining the datasets that comprise the benchmark and training transformer based models on this data.
 Both steps can be run on separate systems and the instructions are structured in such a way.
 All the user has to do is to copy over the `Data/Processed_Data` folder over to perform training

 ## Obtaining Datasets
-Follow the following instructions to download and process the datasets:
+Follow the following instructions to download and process the datasets.
+All the steps have been tested and should work in a brand new conda environment with `python==3.6.10` or a docker container with the `python:3.6` image
-1. Install the right version of pytorch for your platform.
-In most cases, `pip install torch` should do
-2. Install the requirements for the preprocessing scripts
+1. Install the requirements for the preprocessing scripts
     ```
     pip install -r requirements.txt
     ```
-3. Create a twitter developer account and fill in the 4 keys, one per line,  in `twitter_authentication.txt`.
+2. Create a twitter developer account and fill in the 4 keys, one per line,  in `twitter_authentication.txt`.
 The file should look like this
     ```
     consumer key
     secret key